 Browser does not support script.

-The Centre for Late Antique and Byzantine Studies (CLABS) is a joint venture between the Department of Archaeology and the Department of Classics at the University of Nottingham.
+The Centre for Late Antique and Byzantine Studies (CLABS) is a research group in the Department of Classics and Archaeology at the University of Nottingham.

 It has the aim of fostering interest in the Late Antique period in western Europe and the Byzantine Empire in the Balkans, north Africa and the Eastern Mediterranean.